FutureMarkRwanda/BA_Notes/Networking/done/DHCP_Configuration_Notes.md

 Router# show ip dhcp pool Teacher-block
 ```

-Scenario: A school configures DHCP on a Cisco router for two subnets.
+A school configures DHCP on a Cisco router for two subnets.
 The Student-block serves student devices, and the Teacher-block serves staff, with reserved IPs for servers and gateways excluded to prevent conflicts.